 Therefore if you have questions regarding fixed income options as a way to protect the premature depletion, contact our office.

 Additional Disclosure: The newsletter and links are being provided as a service to you.
 Please note that the information and opinions included are provided by third parties and have been obtained from sources believed to be reliable, but accuracy and completeness cannot be guaranteed.
 The information is not intended to be used as the sole basis for financial decisions.
 Nor should it be construed as advice designed to meet the particular needs of an individual’s situation.

 Additional Disclosure: An annuity is intended to be a long-term, tax-deferred retirement vehicle.
 Earnings are taxable as ordinary income when distributed, and if withdrawn before age 59½, may be subject to a 10% federal tax penalty.
 If the annuity will fund an IRA or other tax-qualified plans, the tax deferral feature offers no additional value.
 Qualified distributions from a Roth IRA are generally excluded from gross income.
 Taxes and penalties may apply to non-qualified distributions.
 Consult a tax advisor for specific information.

 1016680(c) – 1119

 We specialize in providing strategies and guidance for those who are seeking a better lifestyle in retirement.
-In addition at Robert Bailey Financial Management, we know that it is your retirement, and you should have control over it.
+In addition at Bailey Financial Management, we know that it is your retirement, and you should have control over it.
 We offer our experience and knowledge to help you design a custom strategy for financial independence.
 Contact us today to schedule an introductory meeting!